YuliyaValova/DataEngineer_SparkPractice/README.md

 ## Build
 >All next steps you can do from <b>cmd</b> or <b>PowerShell</b>.
- Clone the current version of the repository to your computer.
+ 1. Clone the current version of the repository to your computer.
 ```sh
  git clone https://github.com/YuliyaValova/DataEngineer_SparkPractice
 ```

-### Using SBT
-Go to the project folder and write this commands сonsistently to start sbt, to reload and to package project into jar.
+2. Go to the project folder and write this commands сonsistently to start sbt, to reload and to package project into jar.
 ```sh
 sbt
 ```